LimeChain/LimeDJV/README.md

 ### Voting

-- Ability to specify proposers - proposers and voters can propose, but only voters can vote
+- Ability to specify proposers - proposers and voters can propose, but only voters can vote.
-- Ability to change voters and proposers - only through a vote
+- Ability to change voters and proposers - only through a vote.
 - Ability to propose an execution - should have multiple (up to 10) targets, calldata-s and values.
 Can be done by proposer or voter.
-- Ability to vote on executing the proposal or rejecting the proposal
+- Ability to vote on executing the proposal or rejecting the proposal.
     - If the proposal reaches majority votes (2 out of the 2), this should also execute the transaction(s).

 ### Revenue splits

-- Ability to receive ETH and ERC20(thats a given) in the Joint Venture contracts
+- Ability to receive ETH and ERC20(thats a given) in the Joint Venture contracts.
-- Ability to trigger an equal split for the outstanding balance of ETH
+- Ability to trigger an equal split for the outstanding balance of ETH.
 - Ability to trigger an equal split for the outstanding balance of ERC20 specified by its token address.

 ### User Experience